Updated: November 22, 2020

 “There was a study of people who used SPF 70 sunscreen and use 1/2 as much sunscreen.
 What they found was this was an equivalent to not an SPF of 35 but actually the square root of 70 which is an SPF of 8.4,” says Dr. Jaliman.
 “The American Academy of Dermatology considers the gold standard for sunscreen to be an SPF 30.”

-The other problem with using high SPF values is many people will not reapply their sunscreen, and higher SPF means more chemicals.
+Dr. Jaliman also points out that another problem with using high SPF values is many people will not reapply their sunscreen, and higher SPF means more chemicals.
 “The recommendations are that you reapply sunscreen every two hours.
-The other problem is many choose, for example, SPF 70 and it may not block both UVA and UVB rays, and the sunscreen is loaded with chemicals to produce a high SPF factor.
+The other problem is many choose, for example, SPF 70 and it may not block both UVA and UVB rays, and the sunscreen is loaded with chemicals to produce a high SPF factor.”

 Why the FDA will get rid of high SPF numbers

 “High SPF’s offer only minimal advantages over SPF 30,” says Dr. Alan J. Parks founder of Eastside Dermatology & Skin Care Center.
 “The FDA will actually be doing away with higher number designation in the near future.
 The best protection is with a physical blocker such as zinc oxide.”

 Why SPF 30+ to 50+ has practically no change in formula